johnnycyberseed/jcl-scan/design/design.md

 Provide a (low-level) set of services used by Application Services:
 - given an AppSourceFile of Kind JCL, parse it into a JclFile
-- given an AppSourceFile of Kind COBOL, summarize it into a CobolFile
+- given an AppSourceFile of Kind COBOL, summarize it into a ProgramSummary (Program.Kind.COBOL)
-- given an AppSourceFile of Kind Easytrieve, summarize it into a EasytrieveFile
+- given an AppSourceFile of Kind Easytrieve, summarize it into a ProgramSummary (Program.Kind.EASYTRIEVE)
 - given an AppSourceFile of Kind Assembler, summarize it into an AssemblerFile